How does Express Entry Program (EE) work?

 2. Medical Examination Cost:

 Before your migration, it is mandatory that you undergo a medical examination to ensure that you are free from any diseases that are likely to be passed on.
-This cost ranges from 900 -5000 INR.
+This cost ranges from 5500 INR (it varies from place to place).

 3. Police Clearance Certificate:

 It is an official document that is issued after a background check made by the police officials showcasing your legal history.
 If a person has charges going on against him, he will not be permitted to migrate.
-A PCC costs around $15 per person.
+A PCC costs around 1000 INR (it varies from place to place).

 It is evident that if you want to move to Canada, you will need to book air tickets to reach there.
-The cost of a general aeroplane ticket is around $1300- $1800 per person.
+The cost of a general aeroplane ticket starts from around 35,000 INR .

 5. International English Language Testing System (IELTS) test fee: